 If your intestines aren’t able to sweep food, bacteria, and other matter through your system at a normal rate, things will start to back up.
 And in the case of SIBO, bacteria will start to make their home in the small intestine, giving you all of those symptoms of gas, bloating, and constipation/diarrhea.

 As soon as I realized that my birth control method of choice might be contributing to my SIBO, I stopped taking the pill and got the ParaGard (copper, non-hormonal) IUD inserted.
+This lead to a host of other health issues that deserve their own blog post, but at the time I thought it was a better option.

 If you are concerned at all about your birth control and its effect on your microbiome or gut function, I would recommend switching to a non-hormonal version of contraception.